inventaire/inventaire-wiki/inventory-data.md

 **Answer**:
 Some context:

-* At the moment, Inventaire is focused on physical books/comics exchanges, and to do that, relies on data from [Wikidata](https://wikidata.org), completed by an [[books data|internal database]] for books and authors that aren't in Wikidata yet.
+* At the moment, Inventaire is focused on physical books/comics exchanges, and to do that, relies on data from [Wikidata](https://wikidata.org), completed by an books [[Data|internal database]] for books and authors that aren't in Wikidata yet.

 * As for Wikidata, each work (book, comics, etc) or author has a unique page for all languages, plus a unique page per edition of that work.
 Those data are of public interest and rather stable, and are thus published under a CC0 license.
 This will allow to give those data back to Wikidata if the Wikidata community wants it.